Atlas-Capstone/.github/profile/README.md

 ## Product manager: Frank
-- Must have strong management skills to provide support to the team and keep team unblocked.
+- Zoom logo animation
-- Manages the conversation around large changes to the app.
+- Website flowchart
-- Ensures the README contains appropriate information.
+- Ensures the README contains appropriate information (beautify, add navigation)
 - Gives progress updates to the class at the end of the day.
 ---
 # Database Schema